Music UAL Level 2 Diploma (SCQF L5)

 - Specify your first study instrument (or voice) and your second study instrument (or voice)

-- State whether you wish to focus on classical OR popular music
+- State whether you wish to focus on classical or popular music

 Audition Instructions 2026 – please read carefully

-You are to record a video in which you play or sing two short contrasting pieces or songs on your first instrument or voice.
-This video will then be uploaded to YouTube, with the link added to your application (see below).
+- You are to record a video in which you play or sing two short contrasting pieces or songs on your first instrument or voice.

-You are advised to choose pieces that you have learned recently and that you enjoy playing.
-If you are not sure what to play, you could have a look at current grade syllabuses such as those of Trinity College London: details for their Rock and Pop selections can be found here.
-Backing tracks for all pieces and songs from that syllabus are widely available online.
+- You are advised to choose pieces that you have learned recently and that you enjoy playing.
+If you are not sure what to play, you could have a look at current grade syllabuses, such as those of Trinity College London.
+Details on their Rock and Pop selections can be found on Trinity Rock.

 ‘Contrasting pieces or songs’ can mean pieces or songs in two different styles, different speeds, different feels, or different moods.